 Included Meal(s): Dinner

-Day 2 Lima - Nazca Lines Scenic Overflight
+Day 2 Lima - Paracas & Nazca Lines Scenic Overflight

-We have an early morning* private transfer to the bus station for the Cruz del Sur or Ormeno Royal Class public bus to Nazca (6-7 hrs).
-We have an arrival transfer from Nazca bus station to the Casa Andina hotel.
-After a brief break for refreshment, you will head directly to the small airport to board your scenic overflight of the 2,000 year old Nazca Lines, comprised of about three hundred figures made of straight lines and geometric shapes most clearly visible from the air.
+We have an early morning private transfer to the bus station for the PUBLIC BUS to Paracas (4-5 hrs).
+On arrival transfer from the station to our hotel in Paracas.
+After a brief break for refreshment, we will head directly to the Pisco Airport to board your scenic overflight of the 2,000 year old Nazca Lines, comprised of about three hundred figures made of straight lines and geometric shapes most clearly visible from the air.

 The lines were supposedly built by an ancient civilization called the Nazca, though no one knows for sure who built them or why.
 Since their discovery, the Nazca Lines have inspired fantastic explanations from ancient gods, a landing strip for returning aliens, a celestial calendar, used for rituals probably related to astronomy, or a map of underground water supplies.
 Your total flying time will be about one hour; the total time spent over the lines themselves will be approximately 25-35 minutes.

-After the flight we drive back to our hotel in Nazca.
+After the flight we drive back to our hotel in Paracas for dinner and overnight.

 Included Meal(s): Breakfast and Dinner

-This evening we drive to Huacachina, built around a small lake in the desert.
+Later we drive to the village of Huacachina, built around a small lake in the desert.
 Called the "Oasis of America," it serves as a resort for local families from the nearby city of Ica.
 Legend holds that the lagoon was created when a beautiful native princess was apprehended at her bath by a young hunter.
 She fled, leaving the pool of water in which she had been bathing to become a lagoon.

 Included Meal(s): Breakfast and Dinner

-Day 4 Ica - Ballestas Islands - Lima
+Day 4 Paracas - Ballestas Islands - Lima

-This morning we travel to Paracas and enjoy a boat trip to the spectacular Ballestas Islands, often described as Peru's answer to the Galapagos.
-Though they don't quite match the splendour of their northern cousins, they are quite spectacular in their own right.
+This morning we enjoy a (shared) boat trip to the spectacular Ballestas Islands, often described as Peru's answer to the Galapagos.
+Though they don't quite match the splendour of their Ecuadorian cousins, they are quite spectacular in their own right.
 The islands have been eroded to form countless natural caves and arches.
 In fact, this is where the islands' name comes from -- the word Ballesta means 'bow' (as in archery).
 There are colonies of thousands of seabirds such as pelicans, Inca terns and cormorants as well as a small colony of Humboldt penguins.
 You will also see hundreds of sealions and often schools of dolphin.

 We return to Paracas and the take the bus north, arriving back in Lima late afternoon.
 Tonight we meet other incoming group members who are not participating in the Nazca extension.